 My normal method of drying remains the "low and slow" method because I believe it to be safest.
 I don't like putting my investment - either in time, money or passion - at unnecessary risk.
 When putting roughed projects in your kiln, there may be an initial waiting period before your initial project(s) is/are ready to finish working/casting/stabilizing/etc, but if you're constantly roughing, drying, finishing, it won't be long before you have a backlog of kiln-dried pieces.

-You may choose to seal your wood with an Anchor Seal-like product to slow the drying process in your kiln.
+You may choose to seal your wood with an Anchor Seal or similar product to slow the drying process in your kiln.
 If you do use an Anchor Seal type product, be sure to leave an area untreated for moisture to escape.
 Personally, I do not seal my pieces before kiln drying (though the hollow form in the slideshow below was indeed sealed), because I dislike Anchor Seal 2 (it takes far too long to dry) and because even if I see a piece open up (crack), I'm confident it'll close.
 The most egregious example of cracking I've observed was a small 10-11" Concinna Burl winged bowl I turned for a demo years ago.
 A crack developed on the wing during the first week of drying that opened up a good 3/16" - a significant crack for a small piece.
 By the time I was done drying the piece, the crack had closed completely.
 I finished the project (after a little over a month in my kiln) without doing anything to fill the the area where the crack originally developed.
 If I were to show you that piece today, you'd have a hard time finding any evidence of the original crack unless I mentioned it.